KDABLabs/KDToolBox/qt/pointer_cast/README.md

 C++20) For this reason, the functions are defined in `inline namespace KDToolBox`.

-If you restict your code to the std-compatible subset of QSharedPointer and use the above four functions, then porting from QSharedPointer to std::shared_ptr will be as easy as
+If you restrict your code to the std-compatible subset of QSharedPointer and use the above four functions, then porting from QSharedPointer to std::shared_ptr will be as easy as